more_vert

 All staff are trained in both Extremism and radicalisation

-This policy should be read with the following policies;
+This policy should be read with the following policies and documents:

 • Equality Policy